dd32/td-gh-ex/readme.txt

 1. Upload the fGymm folder to the /wp-content/themes/ directory

-Installation using “Add New Theme”
+Installation using 'Add New Theme'

 1. From your Admin UI (Dashboard), use the menu to select Themes -> Add New
-2. Search for ‘fGymm’
+2. Search for 'fGymm'
-3. Click the ‘Install’ button to open the theme’s repository listing
+3. Click the 'Install' button to open the theme's repository listing
-4. Click the ‘Install’ button
+4. Click the 'Install' button

 Activiation and Use

-1. Activate the Theme through the ‘Themes’ menu in WordPress
+1. Activate the Theme through the 'Themes' menu in WordPress
 2. See Appearance -> Theme Options to change theme specific options

 == License ==